 The ready reckoner presents staff with a traffic light system to assess the potential risk of breaching their annual allowance.
 The purpose of the traffic light system is to highlight when an employee can have relative comfort in their position or when they really ought to be seeking independent financial advice.
 If the employee is projected to be running a risk, then the ready reckoner will trigger either an amber or red signal.
 However, it will often be the case that the scheme still provides good value for the cost of membership.

-The ready reckoner assesses the current financial or tax year (ie, 6 April to 5 April, beginning with the 2022/23 tax year) and presents an individual with estimated figures based on their inputs.
+The ready reckoner assesses the 2023/24 tax year (ie, 6 April 2023 to 5 April 2024), and presents an individual with estimated figures based on their inputs.

 Engage with your staff about the ready reckoner

 You should engage with staff who are likely to be affected by pension tax issues, provide information on the local options for affected staff that are available and encourage them to use the ready reckoner.

 - Communicate to staff about how they can access and use the ready reckoner to assess their pension tax position.